artworkjpm/react-site/src/pages/react/InterviewQuestions.md

-# React interview questions
+# Possible React interview questions

-## Name lifecycle methods adn their purpose
+## Name lifecycle methods and their purpose

 We have the initial render and re-render, lifecyles have changed since version 16.4